 HRC observations and narrowband observations with the WFC are more likely to be read-noise limited, requiring consideration of the optimum CR-SPLIT times.
-Observations with the MAMA detectors do not suffer from cosmic rays or read noise, but long integration times will often be needed to obtain sufficient signal-to-noise in the photon-starved ultraviolet.
+Observations with the MAMA detectors do not suffer from cosmic rays or read noise, but long integration times are often needed to obtain sufficient signal-to-noise in the photon-starved ultraviolet.

-A typical ACS observing sequence is expected to consist of a series of CR-SPLIT and dithered ~10-20 minute exposures for each program filter.
-Coronographic observations will require an initial target acquisition observation to permit centering of the target under the occulting mask.
-Observers will generally not take their own calibration exposures.
+A typical ACS observing sequence consists of a series of CR-SPLIT and dithered ~10-20 minute exposures for each program filter.
+Coronagraphic observations require an initial target acquisition observation to permit centering of the target under the occulting mask.
+Observers generally need not take their own calibration exposures.